peterkuma/masters-thesis/chapters/08_conclusion.md

-thesis assigment was not completed due to time constraints, but in a smaller adjunct analysis we performed a comparison of ACRANEB2 with the radiation scheme FRM (also available in the ALADIN model) in terms of their accuracy with 1-h longwave and shortwave intermittency (ACRANEB2) and 1-h full intermittency (FMR).
-The purpose was to demonstrate the detrimental effect of full intermittency on heating rates accuracy, and how it can be alleviated with the combination of longwave and shortwave intermittency.
+thesis assigment was not completed due to time constraints, but in a smaller adjunct analysis we performed a comparison of ACRANEB2 with the radiation scheme FMR/RRTM (also available in the ALADIN model) in terms of their accuracy with 1-h longwave and shortwave intermittency (ACRANEB2) and 1-h full intermittency (FMR).
+The purpose was to demonstrate the detrimental effect of full intermittency on heating rate accuracy, and how it can be alleviated with the combination of longwave and shortwave intermittency.
-The results were in favour of ACRANEB2, but the analysis did not seek to compare performance aspects.
-The analysis hinted an interesting degradation of performance in the lower troposphere in ACRANEB2, which might be of interest in a continued development of the longwave solver.
+The results were clearly in favour of partial intermittency in ACRANEB2, but the analysis did not seek to compare performance aspects.
+The analysis hinted an interesting degradation of accuracy in the lower troposphere in ACRANEB2, which might be of interest in a continued development of the longwave solver.
 Because of the limited scope of this adjunct analysis, it was formulated as an appendix (Appendix\ \ref{appendix:acraneb2-vs-fmr}).